The physicists tell us that we are all watching our own movie and there´s no reality in the things we see:

 Embedded into a social context, a sculpture or installation needs to ask questions about the place it is occupying, its surrounding community, its history, about society.
 The relevance of public art depends on whether it is capable of creating a relationship between the people and their local environment, whether it can question their memories, their perception, challenge their behaviours or viewing habits.
 Only art can ask a question and come up with an answer at the same time, no matter how far fetched it might look.
 It is this speed, like a wink of the eye – almost simultaneousness – that catches people´s attention and provokes thoughts.
 Images loose their value very quickly, as everything does in a society that is constantly looking for the extreme.
 I think for the best answer art can be just as ephemeral and use all the short lived and common stuff: it should play all those keys and speak the language of society – so it can keep up with it.

-A selection of other projects and exhibitions:
+A selection of Projects:

 2017 `Present Tense´ an exhibition curated by Lucy Day, Phoenix Brighton